Phalcode/gamevault-docs/docs/gamevault-plus/themes.md

 ### Creating a Custom Theme

 Creating a custom theme is straightforward.
-You can either use our Theme Generator or create a new .xaml file based on our template and save it in the `themes` folder.
+You can just create a new .xaml file based on our template and save it in the `themes` folder.
 <!--
 #### Theme Generator
 **Coming Soon!**